 Animals that die from acute lead poisoning may have few observable gross lesions.
 Oil or flakes of paint or battery may be evident in the GI tract.
 The caustic action of lead salts causes gastroenteritis.
 In the nervous system, edema, congestion of the cerebral cortex, and flattening of the cortical gyri are present.
 Histologically, endothelial swelling, laminar cortical necrosis, and edema of the white matter may be evident.
 Tubular necrosis and degeneration and intranuclear acid-fast inclusion bodies may be seen in the kidneys.
 Osteoporosis has been described in lambs.
 Placentitis and accumulation of lead in the fetus may result in abortion.

-Lead levels in various tissues may be useful to evaluate excessive accumulation and to reflect the level or duration of exposure, severity, and prognosis and the success of treatment.
+Lead concentrations in various tissues may be useful to evaluate excessive accumulation and to reflect the level or duration of exposure, severity, and prognosis and the success of treatment.
 Concentrations of lead in the blood at 0.35 ppm, liver at 10 ppm, or kidney cortex at 10 ppm are consistent with a diagnosis of lead poisoning in most species.
+Many countries have deemed blood lead concentrations >0.05–0.10 ppm to be a notifiable disease in food-producing animals.
+Inspection or clearance by a regulatory veterinary officer or biosecurity inspector is mandatory before shipment for food consumption is permitted.

 Hematologic abnormalities, which may be indicative but not confirmatory of lead poisoning, include anemia, anisocytosis, poikilocytosis, polychromasia, basophilic stippling, metarubricytosis, and hypochromia.
 Blood or urinary δ-aminolevulinic acid and free erythrocyte protoporphyrin levels are sensitive indicators of lead exposure but may not be reliable indicators of clinical disease.
 Radiologic examination may be useful to determine the magnitude of lead exposure.